Billionaire Profile

 Philanthropy

-In 2007, Andreas and his wife established the Andreas and Susan Struengmann Foundation to support educational initiatives in the Western Cape.
-They also established the Ernst Strüngmann Institute in 2008, a neuroscience research center in Frankfurt named after their father, demonstrating their commitment to scientific advancement.
+Andreas and his wife established the Andreas and Susan Struengmann Foundation in 2007 to support educational initiatives.
+They also founded the Ernst Strüngmann Institute for neuroscience research.

 Career Milestones